Telluride (Tim McGraw song)

 "Telluride" is a song originally recorded by Tim McGraw on his 2001 album Set This Circus Down.
-McGraw's version, though never a single, charted twice on Hot Country Songs as an album cut.
-It reached No. 52 on its first entry, and then re-entered at No. 59 in 2002.

-It was later recorded by American country music artist Josh Gracin.
-It was released in December 2008 as the fifth single from the album We Weren't Crazy.
-The song reached #34 on the Billboard Hot Country Songs chart.
 The song was written by Brett James and Troy Verges.
+McGraw's version, though never a single, charted twice on Billboard Hot Country Songs from unsolicited airplay.
+It reached number 52 on its first entry, and then re-entered at number 59 in 2002.